Skip to main content

 docker run --rm -v /Users/username/path/to/input/:/input -v /Users/username/path/to/input/:/output elembio/bases2fastq bases2fastq /input /output -p 8 {options}

-AWS S3 requires Uniform Resource Identifiers (URIs) to serve as paths to the Amazon S3 buckets that contain the input and output files.
-Accessing the buckets requires AWS credentials configured for the setup.
-If both input and output locations are AWS, they must use the same credentials.
+Amazon S3 requires Uniform Resource Identifiers (URIs) to serve as paths to the Amazon S3 buckets that contain the input and output files.
+Access to the buckets requires AWS credentials to be configured for the setup.
+If both of the input and output locations are AWS, they must use the same credentials.

-• For AWS S3 within an EC2 instance, Bases2Fastq detects the credentials or Identity and Access Management (IAM) role associated with the instance.
+• For Amazon S3 within an EC2 instance, Bases2Fastq detects the credentials or Identity and Access Management (IAM) role that is associated with the instance.

-• For AWS S3 access without an EC2 instance, define AWS credentials with the following environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_DEFAULT_REGION.
+• For Amazon S3 access without an EC2 instance, define AWS credentials with the following environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_DEFAULT_REGION.

 export AWS_ACCESS_KEY_ID=ExampleAccessKey